Spin-flip processes and radiative decay of dark intravalley excitons in transition metal dichalcogenide monolayers

 Calculation of $\bar{D}_{ij}(\vec{q},\omega)$ from the Maxwell equations is quite standard and is given in Appendix~\ref{app:Maxwell}.
 The result is

 Here $q_{1z}$ and $q_{2z}$ are the $z$~components of the three-dimensional wave vector in the corresponding media:

-where the infinitesimal imaginary part determines the behaviour in the complex plane of~$\omega$, prescribing $\Im{q}_{1z,2z}>0$ for real $\omega$ in the interval $|\omega|<cq/\sqrt{\vep_{1,2}}$, which corresponds to evanescent waves.
+where the infinitesimal imaginary part fixes the rule for the analytical continuation of the square root in the upper complex half-plane of~$\omega$, inherited from the analyticity of the response function $\bar{D}_{ij}(\vec{q},\omega)$ in the upper half-plane.
+This prescribes $\Im{q}_{1z,2z}>0$ for real $\omega$ in the interval $|\omega|<cq/\sqrt{\vep_{1,2}}$, which corresponds to evanescent waves.
 The parameter $\kappa_0$ in Eq.~(\ref{Dzz=}) represents the electric field of a double layer, arising from the excitonic polarization in the $z$~direction (Appendix~\ref{app:Maxwell}), which is singular in the limit of an infinitely thin layer, and cannot be determined in the macroscopic framework, used here.
 For excitons in semiconductor quantum wells of a sizable width, this local-field effect could be treated properly in the envelope-function approximation~\cite{Chen1988,Andreani1990}.
-In the atomically-thin TMDC monolayer, it requires the full microscopic treatment of the short-range exchange interaction, such as that in Ref.~\cite{Echeverry2016}.
+In the atomically-thin TMDC monolayer, it requires the full microscopic treatment of the short-range exchange interaction, such as that in \cite{Echeverry2016}.
 The consequences of this local-field effect will be discussed in the next subsection.